7 Promising Amnesia Romance Books

 6. Barbarian’s Heart (Ice Planet Barbarians)

 At the beginning of the series, some human women were trafficked and taken captive, and a ship crashed from Earth.
-When they get this put into them, they’re able to resonate or find their mates on the planet, which there’s more to all the books, all of the series.
+When they get this put into them, they can resonate or find their mates on the planet, and there’s more to all the books and the series.
 But that is the basic construct of the series.

 The hero and the heroine resonated or made it at the beginning of the series.
 They found one another, and they’ve been living happily together for two-plus years since the Cuban women’s ship crashed on the planet.
 After an incident in the previous book, the hero gets hurt and loses his memories of the past two years.
 So he doesn’t remember his mate and child.